Kendra Dunchue, Psychologist

 • Yarredi Services Inc 1800 110 617 (Domestic and family violence services)

-The fee is $255 per 50 minute session.
+The fee for therapy is $255 per 50 minute session.
 You may be eligible for a Medicare rebate for part of the cost (see Medicare FAQ).
 Payment is required on the day via debit/credit card or bank transfer.

-This fee is below the Australian Association of Psychologists Incorporated (AAPi) recommended rate of $315.
+These fees are below the Australian Association of Psychologists Incorporated (AAPi) recommended rate of $315.

 Unfortunately I’m unable to offer bulk billing.
 I would recommend speaking with your GP about alternative services.
 You can also refer to the support question above for more services.